verus-lang/verus-mode.el/README.md

 turning off `prettify-symbols-mode` (use `M-x prettify-symbols-mode` to toggle this in a single buffer).

+If you would like to customize the symbols used for prettification (including adding new ones, or removing specific prettifications that you do not want), you can do so via `M-x customize-variable RET verus-symbols-alist RET` and use the customization interface (where the keys are the symbol that would be prettified, and the values are the Unicode code points that the respective key would be replaced with).

 ## Install

 Your installation steps for using `verus-mode.el` may vary depending on how your